 Alternative Education Programs and Alternative Education Campuses (AECs) serve large percentages of students that have special needs or meet the definition of a “high-risk” student.
-The structures and systems in these programs and schools frequently vary from traditional schools, as the student needs differ.
-In 2012-13 there were 78 AECs and in 2013-14, there are 82 AECs authorized by the State Board of Education.
+The structures and systems in these programs and schools frequently vary from traditional schools, as the student needs differentiated supports and services.

 Schools and Programs